 Around the World In Ever Increasing Circles

-Our lifestyle has given us freedom of spirit, a feeling of accomplishment, and independence
+Our lifestyle has given us a freedom of spirit, a feeling of accomplishment, and independence

 A city boy meets a country girl who always says yes to an adventure, and together they migrate to Australia, where they build a boat in a backyard that carries them and their two infant sons around the world in ever increasing circles.
-These voyages of education take the children to their final two years of high school.
+These voyages of education take their infant sons to their final years of high school.

 Little Ones ~

 Zoom ahead thirty years, and there’s a bundle of little ones like baby birds needing nourishment who can become even better global citizens by knowing their fathers’ history.
 So, Poppi and Nanni blended their sons’ journals with stories written along the way, adding historical notes, and keeping the humour and scary bits, creating an exciting coming of age saga packed with beauty and wonder.
 Inspirational nourishment for all young minds, shaping souls with courage and resolve to love life and earth—without which there can be no life.

 Excerpts & Teasers:

 I love that it is raw, real and the reflections are from all four of you.